fueled-io/dbt-fueled-utils/integration_tests/README.md

-# snowplow-utils-integration-tests
+# fueled-utils-integration-tests

-Integration test suite for the snowplow-utils dbt package.
+Integration test suite for the fueled-utils dbt package.

 The `./scripts` directory contains several scripts.
 A selection of macros & materializations within this package require dedicated scripts to test, typically because they either:
 - Need to be executed several times in order to be tested correctly i.e. an incremental materialization.